MrSimpleJS/YouTube-Converter/README.md

 This project is provided as-is, with no warranty.
 You are free to use and modify it for personal or educational purposes.

-Alternatively, double-click `convert.html` to open it directly (some features like URL loading may be limited by browser CORS when using the file:// protocol).